IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/communications/configure-the-communications-plugin.md

 </resources>
 ```

-## Change the communications plugin configuration
+## Changing the communications plugin configuration

 The communications plugin default configuration can be changed by adding a custom configuration
 resource file in your application, such as